There are five ways to buy train tickets in China:

 Read on to see the five ways to buy train tickets in China:

 China Highlights accept booking requests months ahead and will purchase your tickets as soon as reservations open.
-We do the extra to save your time.
+We do the extra to save you time.

 Here are some tips for buying tickets at train stations:

-Like train stations, ticket offices sell tickets 28 days in advance.
-But ticket offices are less crowded and located all over a city.
-RMB 5 will be charged per ticket as service fee.
+Like train stations, ticket offices sell tickets 15 days in advance.
+But ticket offices are less crowded and located all over the city.
+RMB 5 will be charged per ticket as a service fee.